ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 {{/docs-demo}}

 ### Animating Across Lists
 In this example, the office is hosting a dinner party.
 Everyone received an email invitation with two options "going" and "not going".
-Many people are not sure if they want to go or not, and thankfully invitees can change their response as many times as they want before the party.
-If Dwight originally said he was going but then decides that he can no longer attend the dinner party, he will be removed from the "going" list and added to the "not going" list.
-This means that Dwight would be considered a `sentSprite` from the going list and a `receivedSprite` from the "not going" list.
-If Dwight then changes his mind and decides he will attend the dinner party, he will be removed from the "not going" list and added to the "going" list.
-In thic case, Dwight would now be considered a `sentSprite` from the "not going" list and a `receivedSprite` by the "going list".
-Both lists are aware of each other, therefore when he decides whether or not to go and and changes his mind, Dwight is always sent from one list and received by the other.
+The people invited can change their response as many times as they want.
+If Dwight said he was going then changes his mind, he will be removed from the "going" list and added to the "not going" list.
+This means that Dwight is a `sentSprite` on the going list and a `receivedSprite` on the "not going" list.
+If Dwight changes his mind again, he would be removed from the "not going" list and added to the "going" list.
+In this case, Dwight would be a `sentSprite` on the "not going" list and a `receivedSprite` on the "going list".

 {{#docs-demo as |demo|}}